Authorised vehicle verifiers

 Information required in your application

-Once an applicant has created a ROVER account in, they need to complete the online application form and provide or upload the required information so that the application can be assessed.
+Once an applicant has created a ROVER account, they need to complete the online application form and provide or upload the required information so that the application can be assessed.

 The information submitted in an application will be used to decide whether to grant, or refuse to grant, an AVV approval.